gillescochez/mucilage/README.md

 ## Instance Special API

-Available on the full version when the setting "special" is set to to true.
+Available on the full version when the setting "special" is set to to true, which it is by default.

 ### instance._()